One of the best (and easiest) ways to protect yourself from identity theft and telemarketing fraud is to remove your information from marketing lists.

 Tell phone companies and others with whom you do business to put you on their “DO NOT CALL LISTS” - your right under a Federal Rule established in 1996.

-Contact the credit reporting agencies to “opt out” of unsolicited credit card offers: 1-888-567-8688 or Opt Out (it’s okay to enter your Social Security Number.)
+Contact the credit reporting agencies to “opt-out” of the unsolicited credit card offers: 1-888-567-8688 or Opt Out (it’s okay to enter your Social Security Number.)

 Opt out of e-mail and direct mail by contacting the Direct Marketing Assn. at Consumer Assistance, or by writing to Mail Preference Service, P.O.
 Box 643, Carmel, NY 10512.
 Include any version of your name used in mailings and your complete address with a letter requesting your name be removed.